rolling-scopes-school/aws/aws-developer/nodejs-aws/06_async_microservices_communication/task.md

 Reviewers should verify the lambda functions, SQS and SNS topic and subscription in PR.

-- File `serverless.yml` contains configuration for `catalogBatchProcess` function
+- AWS CDK Stack contains configuration for `catalogBatchProcess` function
-- File `serverless.yml` contains policies to allow lambda `catalogBatchProcess` function to interact with SNS and SQS
+- AWS CDK Stack contains policies to allow lambda `catalogBatchProcess` function to interact with SNS and SQS
-- File `serverless.yml` contains configuration for SQS `catalogItemsQueue`
+- AWS CDK Stack contains configuration for SQS `catalogItemsQueue`
-- File `serverless.yml` contains configuration for SNS Topic `createProductTopic` and email subscription
+- AWS CDK Stack contains configuration for SNS Topic `createProductTopic` and email subscription

 ## Additional (optional) tasks

 ---

 - **+15** **(All languages)** - `catalogBatchProcess` lambda is covered by **unit** tests
-- **+15** **(All languages)** - set a Filter Policy for SNS `createProductTopic` in `serverless.yml` and create an additional email subscription to distribute messages to different emails depending on the filter for any product attribute
+- **+15** **(All languages)** - set a Filter Policy for SNS `createProductTopic` in AWS CDK Stack and create an additional email subscription to distribute messages to different emails depending on the filter for any product attribute

 ## Description Template for PRs